adomokos/climb_that_mountain/blog/2018/06/haskell-stack-vs-stackage-explained.md

     ...
 ```

+I have not installed any packages myself into this GHC version, all those 33 packages come with GHC.

 I have a project where the resolver is `lts-11.11`.
 When I run `stack exec -- ghc-pkg list` in this project (after it was successfully built of course), the following libraries are listed.
 I left out the bulk of the libraries, as the key point here is the different layers and not what is in those:

 ```shell